-If you have lost all of your natural teeth, complete dentures can replace your missing teeth and your smile.
+If you have lost all of your natural teeth, complete dentures may be a great option for you.
 Replacing missing teeth will benefit not only your appearance but also your health.
-You’ll be able to eat and speak – two things that most people often take for granted.
-Complete dentures also provide support for cheeks and lips.
+You’ll be able to eat and speak – two things that are often take for granted.

 We offer two types of dentures: